nashebismaily/deep-learning-live-feed-object-detection/README.md

     deep-learning-live-feed-object-detection/images/DownloadImages.py
     ```

-    **Note:** If you don't have google api keys and want a quick workaround.
-Use this [Chrome Extension](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en)
+    **Note:** If you don't have google api keys and want a quick workaround, use this [Chrome Extension](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en)

 2. Pre-process images through resizing
     ```